Myndex/apca-introduction/analysis.md

 weights result from different sensitivities in the human eye: Yellow light has a much bigger response than the same amount of blue light._

 The weights here are derived from the CIE 1931 2° standard observer.
 While the CIE 1931 2° standard observer is the cornerstone of most colorimetry, it is also known that it is deficient in some ways.
-Also, it is useful to point out that the piecewise sRGB math was created in the 1990s for the purpose of processing on the computer technology of the time, but even then, and in the standard, the transfer curve for the physical monitor is a little difference, being specified as a pure gamma curve of 2.2, and relating to CRT monitors with a limited output of 80 nits.
-Today, monitors are commonly much brighter, and brighter monitors necessitate a higher gamma for the same perceptual effect in the same given environment.
+Also, it is useful to point out that the piecewise sRGB math was created in the 1990s for the purpose of processing on the computer technology of the time, but even then, and in the standard, the transfer curve for the physical monitor is a little different, being specified as a pure gamma curve of $`\gamma = 2.2`$, and relating to CRT monitors with a limited output of 80&nbsp;nits.
+Today, monitors are commonly much brighter, and brighter monitors tend to be adjusted to a higher gamma for the same perceptual effect, in the same given environment.

-At any rate, the expected luminance will vary, but is still not the perceptual lightness, which is different from the emitted luminance, and related to a number of contextual factors.
+At any rate, the expected luminance will vary, but is still not the perceptual _lightness_, which is different from the emitted luminance, and related to a number of contextual factors.

 ### Again:

-**Luminance** is a physical measure of light in the real world, but it is not perceptual lightness.
+**Luminance** is a _physical measure_ of light in the real world, but it is not perceptual lightness.

-**Perceptual Lightness** is a model of how human vision perceives luminance, given certain contexts.
+**Perceptual Lightness** is a _model_ of how human vision perceives luminance, given certain contexts.
 It is not a 1:1 relationship to luminance.

 Throughout this analysis, xi seems to conflate the two, and makes some logical leaps that are therefore unsupported.